MarketSquare/robotframework-robocop/docs/configuration.rst

 Loading configuration from file
 ===============================

 Robocop supports two formats of the configuration file: argument files and toml files.
-If argument file is not provided using CLI, Robocop will try to find default configuration file using the following algorithm:
+If configuration file is not provided using CLI, Robocop will try to find default configuration file using the following algorithm:

 - if the directory contains ``.robocop`` file, load it